krzyzanowskim/ObjectivePGP/README.md

 Known limitations:

-- Blowfish, Twofish and Elgamal are not supported.
+- Twofish and Elgamal are not supported.
 - Missing external configuration for default values.

 ## The license